hitachi-nlp/FLD-prover/README.honoka.md

         ```

 ### To use DeepSpeed on HAIC
-1. Open MPI is already installed.
-So just do `module load openmpi-xx`
+1. `source ./set-envs.sh` to load modules, such as CUDA and OpenMPI.
-1. Install mpi4py as the above.
+1. Install mpi4py as `pip install mpi4py`.
 1. Modify source code of deepspeed as the above.
 The difference here is that you should use `eno3` as:
     ```python
          '--mca',